 Replace the clenching habit.

-Clenching is a habit you can change when you have an alternative and reminders to check on your jaw tension.
-With repetition, your unconscious mind will at some point decide it likes being relaxed better than being tense, and relaxation will become the new default.
+Clenching is a habit you can change when you have reminders to check on your jaw tension and an alternative when you catch yourself clenching.
+With repetition, your unconscious mind will at some point decide it prefers being relaxed more than being tense, and relaxation will become the new default.

 To stop grinding during sleep is more involved, but MaryAnn can point you in the right direction.